israelo19/Binary-LED-System/README.md

 # Binary-LED-System
- This is a program that shows in binary using LED pins, decimal numbers entered into the serial monitor.
+I've always wanted to create a project of this nature, but recently learned about bitwise operators in my intro to computer systems course.
+This is a program that shows in binary using LED pins, decimal numbers, entered into the serial monitor.

 # Here's a demonstration!